Bryan S. K. Kim, Ph.D.

 Dr. Kim's research focuses on multicultural counseling process and outcome, measurement of culture-specific constructs, counselor training, and immigrant experiences.
 His current research examines the effects of culture-specific interventions and client enculturation/acculturation (e.g., cultural values) on counseling process and outcome.
 Dr. Kim's work has led to over 90 publications and over 100 presentations.
 Dr. Kim's interest in cross-cultural psychology largely stems from his experiences growing up in Hawaiʻi as a 1.5-generation Asian American.

-Dr. Kim is the Editor of The Counseling Psychologist , an Associate Editor of Measurement and Evaluation in Counseling and Development, and the Past Editor of Asian American Journal of Psychology .
+Dr. Kim is the Editor of The Counseling Psychologist , an Associate Editor of Measurement and Evaluation in Counseling and Development, and the Immediate Past Editor of Asian American Journal of Psychology .
 He also serves as a Consulting Editor of Journal of Counseling Psychology , Journal of Asia Pacific Counseling , and Korean Journal of Counseling and Psychotherapy .